hashkat/hashkat/docs/keywords.md

 ideology weights: {Red: 10, Blue: 10}

 Here the weights for each ideology are also summed and divided by the sum to generate a probability.
-These probabilities are used when an entity is created to determine which ideology they are.
+These probabilities are used when an agent is created to determine which ideology they are.

 ####language_weights
-**(type: n/a)** After declaring languages in ‘config static.h’ which defines the language for the entity, you must set the weights for each language in the region section.
+**(type: n/a)** After declaring languages in ‘config static.h’ which defines the language for the agent, you must set the weights for each language in the region section.
 Let’s say you have defined languages ‘English’, ‘French’, and ‘English+French’.
 The correct syntax for setting the weighting of these languages is as follows:

 regions: